-- In a saucepan, over med/high heat, whisk egg yolks, sugar, milk and vanilla together.
+- Then, in a saucepan, over med/high heat, whisk egg yolks, sugar, milk and vanilla together.
 Bring ingredients to a soft boil.
 Slowly start adding the flour ingredients.
-Whisk vigorously as the flour is added.
+Whisk vigorously while adding flour.
 Turn heat down to low and continue mixing until custard thickens.

 How to assemble crepes-

-The crepes may be assembles using 2 methods.
+The crepes may be assembled using 2 methods.
 Either rolling the crepes up into a long crepe or folding them into triangles.

 - Rolled crepes: Spread a generous portion of the custard over crepe.
 Start at one end of the crepe and roll the crepe.

 - Triangle crepes: Spread a generous portion of the custard over crepe.
 Fold crepe evenly in half.
 Take the folded crepe and fold it into three, creating a triangle.

 How to make the blueberry topping